There’s a hold up in the Bronx,

 Special care needs to be taken when formulating the best prescription for weight loss, because people choosing to lose weight range from being marginally to significantly overweight, and might have a wide range of disease risk factors with varying levels of severity.
 As researchers and clinicians, our most important criterion should be indisputable safety, and low-carbohydrate diets currently fall short of this benchmark.

-Well, over the last three or four years these folks have been deluged with studies showing the superiority of the low-carb diet over the low-fat diet for not just weight-loss, but for lipid lowering, blood sugar control, and blood pressure reduction as well.
-In any head to head challenge, the low-fat diet hasn’t been able to lay a glove on the low-carb diet.
+Well, over the last three or four years these folks were deluged with studies showing the superiority of the low-carb diet over the low-fat diet for not just weight-loss, but for lipid lowering, blood sugar control, and blood pressure reduction as well.
+In any head-to-head challenge, the low-fat diet hasn’t been able to lay a glove on the low-carb diet.

 And to think that The Lancet has been a party to this travesty is almost beyond belief until it is recalled that it was The Lancet that published the Dean Ornish I’ve-proved-that-my-diet-has-reversed-heart-disease paper back in 1990.
 Like the current paper, the 1990 Ornish paper, in my opinion, was not worthy of publication without some serious rewriting.
 But, it is obvious that the powers that be at The Lancet have a bias in favor of low-fat dieting.
 And, based on the publication of these two papers, not just a mild bias, but a totally slanted perspective.
 In fact, I think that the name of the journal should be changed the The Slantcet.